A710160085/A710160085.github.io/README.md

    1) Innovation and Technology in Engineering Education System Based On Android<br>
    2) Teching Interface of Finger Braille Teaching System Using Smartphone<br>
    3) The Impact and Benefits of Techinical Helps For Disabled People<br>
- 2. ALASAN MEMILIH JURNAL TERSEBUT :
+ 2. ALASAN MEMILIH JURNAL TERSEBUT :<br>
     - Memilih jural
 </div>